Freight Shipping from Long Beach to New Orleans

 How much does it cost to ship freight from Long Beach to New Orleans?

-Full truckload (FTL) rates from Long Beach, CA to New Orleans, LA currently range from $4,657-$5,740 for a standard dry van load over the 2,166-mile route.
+Full truckload (FTL) rates from Long Beach, CA to New Orleans, LA currently range $4,657-$5,740 (roughly $2.15-$2.66 per mile over 2,166 miles).
 LTL shipments typically cost $1,391-$2,241 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Long Beach to New Orleans?